-Owls are especially vulnerable in urban areas like Cape Town as a result of rapid habitat loss and poisonings.
+Owls are especially vulnerable in urban areas as a result of rapid habitat loss and poisonings.

 It is challenging to ‘attract’ owls to your garden.
 You can, however, provide an owl-friendly environment that might increase the likelihood of wild owls choosing to live nearby.

 Two factors determine whether an owl will remain in an area: food and nesting availability.

 What can you do to help protect Owls?

 1. Don’t use chemical rat poisons that kill down the food chain.
 If you must use poison, products such as Racumen, which do not cause subsequent animal deaths, are the only ones you should use.

 2. Get an Owl Box and put it up in your garden.

 • 4 – 6 m above the ground, avoid direct sun.

 • Install the box out of any prevailing wind.

 • Have a clear flight-path to the box.